almost-full-stack/graphcraft/README.md

+### This repository and package is renamed to graphcraft.

 # sequelize-graphql-schema

 A helper library that lets you focus on business logic by automatically generates `GraphQLSchema` and manages graphQL from Sequelize model.